ken-okabe/esm-bundlerless/README.md

 For React JSX applications, there is a need to transpile JSX to vanilla JavaScript, and until now we needed to use webpack+babel, that has been a very complicated setup.
 Amazingly TypeScript has an ability to transpile JSX(TSX) to JS.
 Hence, as long as sticking to TypeScript, another transpiler such as babel is not necessary.
 - [Electron 3.0](https://electronjs.org/)
-Electron is built on Chromium and Node.js technology, so it's a hybrid environment of both WebBrowser and local node runtime.
+Electron is built on Chromium and Node.js technology, so it's a hybrid environment of both web browser and local node runtime.
 Therefore, with Electron, I presume anything can be done, however, the fact is there is some issue to take advantage of ESM - [Issue: Contexts: supporting new Node's ESM Loader (without hacking)](https://github.com/electron/node/issues/33)
-While I commented there, the member of the team of Electron and the developer of [lodash](https://www.npmjs.com/package/lodash) relied on me to suggest to use [esm](https://www.npmjs.com/package/esm) library that is his another brilliant work, and that technically resolved the issue.
+While I commented there, the member of the team of Electron and the developer of [lodash](https://www.npmjs.com/package/lodash) replied on me to suggest to use [esm](https://www.npmjs.com/package/esm) library that is his another brilliant work, and that technically resolved the issue.

 ![esm-dependency.png](https://kenokabetech.github.io/img/ts-react-electron/esm-dependency.png)

 - [Visual Studio Code ](https://code.visualstudio.com/)
 I highly recommend using Visual Studio Code than any other IDE including AtomEditor(by GitHub).
 VisualStudio code is optimized to use TypeScript out of the box, and in fact, VisualStudio Code is purely developed in TypeScript(Anders Hejlsberg explained so in some Microsoft keynote.)
-VisualStudio Code is developed by Microsoft and build on Electron, and it's one of the reason Microsoft acquired GitHub.
+VisualStudio Code is developed by Microsoft and build on Electron, and it's one of the reasons Microsoft acquired GitHub.
 Electron is originally a core unit of AtomEditor developed by GitHub, so essentially, Electron is now Microsoft's asset.
 Very interestingly, all tools, TypeScript, Electron and VisualStudio Code are maintained by Microsoft.

 ## TypeScript to JavaScript on save